graphcommerce-org/graphcommerce/docs/content/overview.md

 # GraphCommerce

-GraphCommerce is a front-end framework used for building headless Magento e-commerce storefronts in React.js.
+GraphCommerce is a front-end framework used for building headless Magento e-commerce storefronts in React.
 It includes the structure, components, and tooling you need to get started so you can spend your time styling and designing high end e-commerce progressive web apps (PWA).